harold-fv/Work-Day-Scheduler/README.md

    ![image](https://user-images.githubusercontent.com/120603153/227630858-f090dee7-885c-4d97-9df1-105e6c49a596.png)

-6. All of the informations are save into local storage and if I pressed the refesh url, the information is still showing on the screen.
+6. All of the informations are save into local storage and if I pressed the refesh url, the information that was saved will still be showned on the screen.

    ![image](https://user-images.githubusercontent.com/120603153/227631899-e7442129-1110-4467-b9dd-7ba1784373d6.png)